 We have chainrings in many sizes for the Zephyr, including the larger sizes generally needed for road tandems.
 The largest outer ring is 60 teeth.
 The smallest outer ring is 42 teeth.
 The smallest inner ring is 20, and the largest is 32.
 So as you can see there's almost no gearing setup that you can't get with the Zephyr.

 Unlike most other tandem cranksets, the Zephyr was available in a wide range of crank lengths, though now we have very few left; For stokers, we have 172.5mm.
-For captains we have 170mm.
 And that's it.
 There will be no more.

 Available crank lengths: in the triple for solo bikes, nothing!
 These are now all discontinued by TA, and they are all gone.
-Tandem sets only.
+Tandem stoker pairs only.
 The chainrings for the new Carmina crank fit the Zephyr.

 I stock many lengths in the tandem version.
 I also have Zephyr Lights left in 170mm.